ShaneSutro/Vestaboard/README.md

 ![Board with raw input example](../media/rawexample.png?raw=true)

 ### New in Version 1.0.0
 The `.raw()` method now supports padding and truncating if more or fewer than 6 lines are provided!
 By default, your text will be centered vertically on the board, but will generate a warning (if an odd number of lines are provided, the additional line will be at the bottom).
 Supress this warning by passing in `pad='center'`.
-When passing in greater than 6 lines, the board will only display the first 6 lines.
+When passing in greater than 6 lines, the board will only display the first 6 lines, removing lines from the bottom.

 You can also specify whether you'd like the padding to be added above or below your text by passing in `pad='top'` or `pad='bottom'` (only available when passing in < 6 lines). `pad='top'` will add padding above your text (your text will be at the bottom of the board), and `pad='bottom'` will add padding below your text (your text will be at the top of the board).